Caltech-AMBER/ambersim/README.md

 Installation of this package is done via a `bash` script.
 There are two flags for configuring the installation:
 * `-d` controls whether to use the heavier _development_ dependencies, which include linting and testing dependencies;
-* `-s` controls whether to install the most recent `mujoco` installation from source.
-We recommend doing this, since the development version usually has important fixes.
+* `-s` controls whether to install the most recent `mujoco` version from source.
+We recommend doing this, since the development version usually has important bugfixes.

 For non-developers:
 ```